-Returning Weather is a deeply personal project inspired by Tobin’s return to Ireland, having lived abroad for many years.
-After leaving Dublin, her hometown, she spent most of her adult life in large cities, notably, London and New York, but this is her first time to live in a rural environment of farmland, water meadows and peat bogs.
-The enigmatic and historically rich landscape of Northwest Roscommon and beyond, has awakened in Tobin a profound sense of belonging and a desire to explore, through music and poetry, the powerful connection between home, dwelling and the land.
+Returning Weather is a deeply personal project inspired by Christine Tobin’s return to Ireland, having lived abroad for many years.
+After leaving Dublin, her hometown, she spent most of her adult life in large cities, notably, London and New York, but this is her first time living in a rural environment of farmland, water meadows and peat bogs.
+The enigmatic and historically rich landscape of Northwest Roscommon and beyond has awakened in Tobin a profound sense of belonging and a desire to explore, through music and poetry, the powerful connection between home, dwelling, and the land.

 Tobin is drawn to diverse artists such as Joseph Beuys, Seamus Heaney and Aaron Copeland, for whom the landscape was central to their work.
 She feels there is a wealth of treasure to be mined in the boglands, woods and lakes which weave through the rich terrain of Northwest Roscommon.
-Sometimes the ‘returning eye’ sees beauty that is often unnoticed.
+Sometimes the ‘returning eye’ sees the beauty that is often unnoticed.